cburtongit/yt2rss/README.md

 # yt2rss
-Python program for turning YouTube Channel links into RSS links.

-Place a txt file with each channel url on a separate line into a text file and place into the same directory as the script.
+script for making youtube channel urls into rss links

+## How to use
+Input is a text file that contains youtube channel urls on each line then call the script yt2rss file.txt